SimGyuJae/Gang/README.md

 **CONTROLS**
 Mouse click to drop the Gang(공), and combine them into more bigger Gang
+Your goal is to make greatest Gang, 'Jong Gang'(which means "end of semester" in Korean)
 CAUTION!!
 DO NOT let the Gang to reach the top of the box